fsislaben/stats_crash_course/pages/chisquare.md

 ## Values needed to conduct a chi-square test

-To conduct a chi-square test you will need arrange you count data in a 2 x 2 (or a 2 x n) matrix where the cells in the matrix contain the count data for a specific catagory
+To conduct a chi-square test you will need arrange your count data in a 2 x 2 (or a 2 x n) matrix where the cells in the matrix contain the count data for a specific catagory.

 ### Chi-square test for independence: